Granada Gold Mine (CVE:GGM) Stock Price Down 18.2% – Should You Sell?

-Granada Gold Mine Inc. (CVE:GGM – Get Free Report) shares were down 18.2% during mid-day trading on Friday .
-The company traded as low as C$0.05 and last traded at C$0.05.
-Approximately 128,430 shares were traded during mid-day trading, a decline of 43% from the average daily volume of 226,762 shares.
+Granada Gold Mine Inc. (CVE:GGM – Get Free Report) shares traded down 18.2% during trading on Saturday .
+The stock traded as low as C$0.05 and last traded at C$0.05.
+128,430 shares traded hands during mid-day trading, a decline of 43% from the average session volume of 226,762 shares.
 The stock had previously closed at C$0.06.

 About Granada Gold Mine